timJFrame/sei-project-4/README.md

 <h2>Project Brief</h2>

 <p>This was the fourth and final project I completed in General Assembly’s Immersive Software Engineering course.
 Project four was a solo coding project where I was tasked with building a full-stack application.
-Over a 7 day time period The backend had to be a fully restful API built with Django using Django REST Framework to serve up the data from a Postgres database.
+Over a 7 day time period.
+The backend had to be a fully restful API built with Django using Django REST Framework to serve up the data from a PostgreSQL database.
 The front end of the application was to be built with React and could use any dependencies and CSS frameworks of my liking.</p>

 <h2>Technologies used</h2>
 <ul>